GeauxWeisbeck4/geaux-stackblitz-sprint/src/posts/create-digital-garden-for-logseq-notes.md

 ## Description

 I need to publish my LogSeq notes and keep a solid digital garden going on the web.
+I want a good knowledge system shared for everyone to see how my brain works!
+Well, when taking notes and such.

 ## Tasks